Boulder08/chunknorris/README.md

 **--min-chunk-length**: Defines the minimum encoded chunk length in frames.
 If there are detected scenes shorter than this amount, the script combines adjacent scenes until the condition is satisfied.
 - Example: --min-chunk-length 100
-- Default: 64 (the same as --lag-in-frames in the default aomenc parameters)
+- Default: 2 seconds of video, for svt fine-tuned to match the hierachical levels of a GOP optimally

 **--max-parallel-encodes**: Defines how many simultaneous encodes may run.
 Choose carefully, and try to avoid saturating your CPU or exhausting all your memory.
 Rav1e most likely threads worse so a higher amount is recommended.
 - Example: --max-parallel-encodes 8